iserko/docker-ubuntu-with-updates/README.md

     make env
     source .ve/bin/activate

-    # just build a precise image in your local machie
+    # just build a precise image in your local machine
     make precise

     # build a precise image for today and push to docker registry.